South African Class MG 2-6-6-2

 The South African Railways Class MG 2-6-6-2 of 1911 was a steam locomotive from the pre-Union era in Transvaal.

 In 1911, the Central South African Railways placed an experimental Mallet articulated compound steam locomotive with a 2-6-6-2 wheel arrangement in service.
 In 1912, when it was assimilated into the South African Railways, it was renumbered and designated the sole member of Class MG.

 Manufacturer

 A single experimental locomotive was included with the order for nine Class MF Mallet articulated compound steam locomotives which were delivered to the Central South African Railways (CSAR) by the American Locomotive Company (ALCO) in 1911.

-It was similar to the other nine engines, but used saturated instead of superheated steam, had a mechanical stoker and the coupled wheels on the leading engine unit were of a 5 in larger diameter than those of the trailing engine unit.
+It was similar to the other nine engines, but used saturated instead of superheated steam, had a mechanical stoker and the coupled wheels on the leading engine unit were 5 in larger than those of the trailing unit.
 It had Walschaerts valve gear and was numbered 1024.